robinboncoeur/Art/docs/writing/Writing.md

 "Look, I'll just sit.
 Like, at the ledger."
 I found her eyes.
 "Please?"

-Her mouth slipped to one side as she studied me.
+She studied me for a moment.
 Finally, she nodded.

 "Right then."
 She shook her head once, doubt still lingering on her face.
 "Half day, Charlotte."

 "Half—"

 "That's it.
 Take it or leave it."
 She picked up her keys.
 "And bring your meds.
 And no lifting.
 No hanging costumes on rails.
-You’re confined to the ledger."
+You’re confined to your chair."

-Fin: 02-Jul-2:43am
----

 Once the car started to move, thoughts of the new Wardrobe took a back seat.
-I decided to give the neighbourhood more than its share of attention — Celeste was not going to see my face.

-"A bit more uncomfortable than you thought it would be?"

-Sometimes I'm convinced the woman is psychic.

-"How can you tell?"

-"The way you're sitting, for one.
-Your breathing, for two."
-She glanced across at me.
-"You still think this is a good idea?"

-I shifted in my seat, and let out a shuddering sigh.

-"Please, Celeste.
-I want to."

-Thankfully, we didn't have far to go.
-The new Wardrobe building was a two-storey structure with a large carpark.
-It looked new.
-Across the road was a seaside park with stainless-steel barbies, gazebos, and concrete footpaths.
-Even though the sun had decided to have a sleep-in behind clouds, it didn't feel all that cold — a welcome change from the stuffy heat of Thailand.

-I got out carefully and followed Celeste to the front door.
-It was already unlocked.
-Mara was switching on the steam press and lights as we entered.
-Her eyebrows rose slightly when she saw me, and then she glanced at Celeste.

-Celeste shrugged.

-"She insisted."

-Mara looked at me for a moment, then pointed at an old MacBook beside my chair.

-"That's the ledger, now.
-Lisa wanted everyone to see her work, even from home."

-I swallowed.

-"Full disclosure."

-"She's good."

-Behind us, I heard the door creak open.
-Sarah and Mum didn't notice me at first, but headed straight towards the tearoom, chattering about the price of the wool bolts arriving later that morning.

-Then Mum stopped.

-She stared at me, her mouth open.

-I heard Celeste sigh.

-"Charlotte insisted, Lauren."

-Mum's lips pressed together, and she shook her head.

-"Same Charlotte as ever, aren't you?" she said softly.
-"Indispensable..."

-"Mum."

-"We're doing a half-day today, Lauren," Celeste said.
-"Shorter, if it comes to that."

----
-And Emily
----

-Once the car started to move, thoughts of the new Wardrobe took a back seat.
 I gave the neighbourhood more attention than any neighbourhood deserved.
 Shopfronts.
 Parked cars.
 A man walking a dog in a jumper.
-A palm tree leaning slightly toward the road.

-Anything except Celeste.
+I looked at everything except Celeste.

 "A bit more uncomfortable than you thought it would be?"

-Sometimes I was convinced the woman was psychic.
+*The woman is psychic.*

 "How can you tell?"

 "The way you're sitting, for one.
-Your breathing, for two."
+And your breathing."
 She glanced across at me.
 "You still think this is a good idea?"

 I shifted in my seat, regretted shifting, and let out a shuddering sigh.